 Opticians in Utah are recognized within the field of optometry.
-Training for the field requiresutah rigorous educational preparation at college level.
+Training for the field requires rigorous educational preparation at college level.
 In order to practice as an optician, the Utah Division of Occupational and Professional Licensing has set a formal education requirement, as well as certification requirement, to be met by those preparing for practice.
 Below are steps to help you in your career preparation.

 Optician Education Requirements in Utah